OfficeDev/office-content/office-js/Word/Reference/README.md

 The code for this sample is found in this [sample library](https://github.com/trmini/robmhoward.github.io/tree/Word-APIs/word/samples/4229.1005).
 A great feature of this sample is that you can alter and run the code from within the sample.
 Contributions to this sample library are encouraged.
 Please provide feedback on this API, the experience of using it, blocking issues, and the documentation.
 Your input is appreciated!

+## Release Notes for build 4229.1005

+Removed the Html and Ooxml properties.
+Added the getHtml and getOoxml properties.

+Added search to the paragraph object.

+Added insertBreak to the range object.